Root Canals in Greeley, CO

 Having a toothache can be a harrowing and scary experience!

-Although root canals often get a bad reputation, the vast majority of root canal treatments go smoothly and are pain-free.
-These often-misunderstood procedures save otherwise-failing teeth from needing extraction and allow patients to keep their natural smiles healthy for many more years.
+Although root canals get a bad reputation, the vast majority of procedures go smoothly and are pain-free.
+These often-misunderstood procedures save failing teeth from needing extraction and allow patients to keep their natural smiles healthy for many years.

-At Norco Family Dental, our two Greeley, CO dentists routinely perform root canal procedures for our patients.
+At Norco Family Dental, our dentists routinely perform root canal procedures.
 Root canals are nothing to fear—and if you have a compromised tooth, we don’t want you to wait to call us!
 The sooner you’re able to get treatment, the sooner you will be out of pain.

 To truly understand what a root canal treatment is, it’s helpful to first understand more about your teeth's structure.